 Kratos is a government contractor at the forefront of the DoD's Third Offset Strategy and Rapid Innovation Initiatives.
 Kratos is a leading technology, intellectual property, proprietary product and system company focused on the U.S. and its allies' national security.
 Kratos is a recognized industry leader in the rapid development, demonstration and fielding of high technology systems and products at an affordable cost.
 A key element of our business plan is to make Company-funded investments related to key platforms, products and systems, so that we own the related intellectual property, providing us designed in, sole and single source positions with our offerings.
 We are an industry leader in high performance, jet powered, unmanned aerial drone target systems used to test weapon systems and to train the warfighter and a provider of high performance unmanned combat aerial systems for force multiplication and amplification.
-We are also an industry leader in space communications, microwave electronics, cyber security/warfare, missile defense and combat and training systems.
+We are also an industry leader in space communications, microwave electronics, cyber security/warfare, missile defense, C5ISR and training systems.
 Our workforce is primarily engineering and technically oriented with a significant number of employees holding national security clearances.
-Substantially all of our work is performed at customer locations, in a secure facility.
+Substantially all of our work is performed at customer locations, or in a secure facility.
 Our primary end customers are national and homeland security related agencies.
-We believe that our technology, intellectual property, proprietary products and designed-in positions on our customers' programs, platforms and systems gives us a competitive advantage and creates a high barrier to entry into our markets.
-Our entire organization is focused on executing our strategy of becoming the leading technology and intellectual property based company in our industry.
+We believe that our technology, intellectual property, proprietary products and designed-in positions on our customers' programs, platforms and systems, and our ability to rapidly develop, demonstrate and field affordable leading technology systems gives us a competitive advantage and creates a high barrier to entry into our markets.
+Our entire organization is focused on executing our strategy of becoming the leading affordable systems, product, technology and intellectual property based company in our industry.